acubeLab/PPC_utils4BigData/README.md

 Locality-sensitive hashing techniques (like Simhash, Minhash, etc...) view each file as a sequence of tokens.
 Tokens can be a sequence of bytes, words, lines, or arbitrary parts of a file.

-In this project we are working with source code files.
+In this project, we are working with source code files.
 Developers, while improving the code base of their software, essentially add or delete lines to/from textual files.
 This is why we consider a file as a sequence of lines (i.e., divided by the `\n` char), and we feed the LSH with lines to get similar fingerprints from files that are different versions of the same source code artifact.

 Tokens could be made of groups of consecutive lines (got from a sliding window of a certain width), but we experimentally evaluated that it is better to have tokens made of single lines.
 We want to be robust with respect to tiny and irrelevant changes to the files, so we remove leading and trailing tabs and white spaces from the tokens (lines) and we do not consider tokens too short (<10 chars).